mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 ### public virtual void SyncPlayer(int toWho, int fromWho, bool newPlayer)

 Allows you to sync information about this player between server and client.
-The toWho and fromWho parameters correspond to the remoteClient and ignoreClient arguments of NetMessage.SendData, respectively.
+The toWho and fromWho parameters correspond to the remoteClient/toClient and ignoreClient arguments, respectively, of NetMessage.SendData/ModPacket.Send.
 The newPlayer parameter is whether or not the player is joining the server.

 ### public virtual void SendClientChanges(ModPlayer clientPlayer)

 Allows you to sync any information that has changed between the server and client.
-Here, you should check the information you have copied in the clientClone parameter; if they differ between this player and the clientPlayer parameter, then you should send that information using NetMessage.SendData.
+Here, you should check the information you have copied in the clientClone parameter; if they differ between this player and the clientPlayer parameter, then you should send that information using NetMessage.SendData or ModPacket.Send.

 ### public virtual Texture2D GetMapBackgroundImage()